Hebrews

 The Greatness of The New Priest

 The Law had limitations.
 It was not intended to save people, but to point out sin and to point people toward Christ.
-Being ethical, working diligently to help others, and giving to charitable causes are all commendable, but none of these things can save us or make us right with G …
+Being ethical, working diligently to help others, and giving to charitable causes are all commendable, but none of these things can save us or make us right with God.
+The Law which …

 The Rebuke of Immaturity

 This is exactly the situation with these Hebrew Christians.
-They had been going through the same experience, again and again, all the years of their Christian life, but had never grown.
-In this passage, the writer makes it very clear that age will never, in itself, bring Spiritual …
+They had been going through the same experience again and again, all the years of their Christian life, but had never grown.
+In this passage the writer makes it very clear that age alone will never bring Spiritual maturity …